By Sean F. Forrester, DTM

 Thankfully, you don’t have to.

 Built into the Base Camp software is a little function called E-portfolio.
-It is found by navigating to your Education Transcript (second blue navigation button on the Base Camp home screen) and then clicking on the menu item beside Transcript called E-portfolio.
+It is found by navigating to your Education Transcript (first button below ‘Welcome to Base Camp’ on Home Screen) and then clicking on the menu item beside Transcript called E-portfolio.